Add A Bit of Glitz With Bleached And Glittered Pine Cones

 Hi everyone!
 I’m Jennifer Z. from Town and Country Living and so happy to be here on Jennifer Rizzo’s blog today sharing a fun and rewarding Christmas project.
 You can make this on your own or get your kids involved in the fun with glittering!
-Today is all about adding a little glitz and glam to the humble pine cone.
+Today is all about adding a little glitz and glam to the humble pine cone by making bleached and glittered pine cones.
+You’ve seen them dipped in paint, glittered, and strung together on a garland.
+Pine cones make favorite Christmas ornaments due to their close relationship to the Christmas tree.
+This year, I put my own little twist on the proverbial pine cone ornament by first giving them a bleach bath before dressing them up with glitter and iridescent ribbon.

 First thing you need to do is gather your pine cones.
-You can buy them at the store if you don’t have any nearby pine trees.

 Next comes the fun part!
 Sprinkle glitter on the pine cone, turning it over to get the undersides of the scales.
 Gently shake off excess glitter.
 Be sure not to shake too hard because you want most of the glitter to stick.
 After the glue dries, you can shake them again and reuse any glitter that didn’t adhere to the pine cone.